DKISTDC/level2/README.md

 Questions
 --------

-- [ ] (Tony) We need local persistence but a new DB may increase the workload for Tony.
-  * adding fields to existing tables creates an unwanted dependency and slows dev
-  * same physical postgres instance with different tables?
-(Prefix?)
 - [ ] Who chooses which OP to process next?
   * do we mark A as "work on this  next?"
   * or does Han scan available work and choose?